asmogo/nws/README.md

 ### Using Docker Compose

-Please navigate to the `docker-compose.yaml` file and set the value of `NOSTR_PRIVATE_KEY` to your own private key.
+Please navigate to the `docker-compose.yaml` file and set `NOSTR_PRIVATE_KEY` to your own private key.
 Leaving it empty will generate a new private key on startup.

 To set up using Docker Compose, run the following command: